rohit-daswani/sf-interview-handbook/questions/admin-questions.md

 ### How can we find out what licenses the org has?
 And how many licenses are available?
-A license in salesforce enables a user to use the features of the org.
+A license salesforce enables a user to use the features of the org.
 A user can also be restricted to using only a few features of the org, based on the user assigned license.
 In order to view what all licenses are available for the org, the user has to follow these steps:

 - Select Setup from the admin drop down